Oregon Historical County Records Guide

 Record of Mentally Ill and Mentally Deficient, 1957-2001 (1 volume).

-Records at the Coos County North Bend Annex, Small Claims/Civil/Probate Court
+Records at the Coos County North Bend Annex, Circuit Court Small Claims/Civil/Probate Office:

-Records at the Coos County North Bend Annex, Trial Court Storage:
+Records at the Coos County North Bend Annex, Circuit Court Storage: